Asfar-22/Analog_circuit_simulations/README.md

-# Analog_circuit_simulations
+# Analog_circuit_simulation
-A collection of analog electronic circuit simulations designed in Proteus, featuring 555 Timer circuits, LM566 VCO applications, waveform analysis, design calculations, and project documentation.
+A collection of analog electronic circuit simulations created using Proteus Professional.

+This repository serves as an engineering portfolio showcasing the design, analysis, and simulation of widely used analog circuits.
+Each project includes design calculations, schematics, simulation outputs, and technical documentation.